darrenvong/darrenvong/README.md

 👨🏻‍🏫&nbsp; Coding instructor/coach at Code First: Girls and codebar.
-Giving back to the tech community and making it a more accessible and inclusive environment for everyone, regardless of their background, is a big passion of mine, as I believe *the best* software/products can only be built if our people looks like the users we build for.
+Giving back to the tech community and making it a more accessible and inclusive environment for everyone, regardless of their background, is a big passion of mine, as I believe *the best* software/products can only be built if our teams look like the users we build for.

 🛫&nbsp; Spontaneous traveller whenever it is safe to do so again... 😷 &nbsp;In the mean time, I stick to walks in parks and the block around me 🚶🏻‍♂️